|Nutritional Guidelines (per serving)|

 Make the rub by combining 2 tablespoons brown sugar with the paprika, salt, and pepper.

 Make the turkey baste.
-In a separate bowl, combine 2 tablespoons brown sugar, ketchup, vinegar, 2 tablespoons beer, hot sauce, and cayenne.
+In a separate bowl, combine the remaining 2 tablespoons brown sugar, the ketchup, vinegar, 2 tablespoons of beer, hot sauce, and cayenne.

 Rub surface of the turkey with the spice rub.
 Try to get as much as you can under the skin, particularly over the breast meat.